ryansong612/comp40008_algorithms/README.md

 # comp40008_algorithms

-This repository contains all algorithms taught in the COMP40008 module of Imperial College London Department of Computing for BEng Computing and BEng JMC.
+This repository contains all algorithms taught in module COMP40008 of Imperial College London Department of Computing for first year BEng Computing and BEng Mathematics and Computer Science.